reidelkins/isMyCustomerMoving/frontend/README.md

   - [x] Delete user

 *gonna need your help here*
+**REID: You can use fake numbers for all of this, nothing here is actually testing a connection**
 - [ ] Connect To Service Titan
   - [ ] Add Tenant ID
   - [ ] Then should see button to add client ID and secret